 Formal prerequisite knowledge

 The course includes a compulsory field course and excursions.
-A health and safety course for safety in the field must be passed before you can go on these.
+A health-and-safety course for safety in the field must be passed before you can go on these:

-- 10 credits overlap with GEO3460 – Surveying, Photogrammetry and Spatial Analysis
+- 10 credits overlap with GEO3460 – Surveying, Photogrammetry and Spatial Analysis.

-- 10 credits overlap with GEG2250 – Introduction in surveying, photogrammetry and spatial analysis (continued)
+- 10 credits overlap with GEG2250 – Introduction in surveying, photogrammetry and spatial analysis (continued).

-- 5 credits overlap with GEG2230 – Spatial analyses of geographical information (discontinued)
+- 5 credits overlap with GEG2230 – Spatial analyses of geographical information (discontinued).

-- 5 credits overlap with GEG2210 – Data Collection - Land Surveying and Digital Photogrammetry (discontinued)
+- 5 credits overlap with GEG2210 – Data Collection - Land Surveying and Digital Photogrammetry (discontinued).

 Attendance at the first lecture is compulsory.
-Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Studies administration, email address: firstname.lastname@example.org
+Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).

-As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
+As the teaching involves laboratory and/or fieldwork, you should consider taking out separate travel and personal risk insurance.
 Read about your insurance cover as a student.

 - The final grade is awarded from a total evaluation of all the parts of the examination.